StringManolo/KotlinApkTemplate/README.md

 The script `./utils-generate-keystore` will guide you throught all the process.
 From installing the tool, to generate the keys and set them up on the compiling enviroment.

 After running the `./utils-generate-keystore` command, you will need to trigger the sign workflow.
 To do that, just go to releases and [create a new release](https://github.com/StringManolo/KotlinApkTemplate/releases/new).
+Don't forget to create a new tag like v.1.0.0

 *Make sure you run the command from inside the bash folder as follows*:
 ```bash